Tamara Howe

 Tamara Howe (born November 1965) is a British television production manager and executive with more than 30 years' experience, including working at London Weekend Television, before joining BBC TV, where she held various posts, culminating with the role of Controller of Business, Comedy & Entertainment, Television.
 She featured in Powerlist 2013: Britain's Most Influential Black People, described as "one of the most influential people at the BBC".

 Early life

-Tamara Howe, daughter of editors of Race Today Una Howe and Darcus Howe, was born in Lewisham, London.
+Tamara Howe, daughter of Race Today editors Una Howe and Darcus Howe, was born in Lewisham, London.